joejenett/bulltown/_posts/2025-12-10-a-note-from-joe-jenett-aka-bulltown.md

 </p>

 <p>
 To my many friends and followers lost in the community:  I miss you guys and gals!
-I’m on your side and most importantly, I want you to know you're safe here.
+I’m on your side and most important, I want you to know you're safe here.
 I do understand.
 </p>
 <p>
 &mdash; joe jenett